CartoDB/documentation/app/content/carto-user-manual/tutorials/analysing-urban-areas-affected-by-earthquakes.md

    ![Map fill color based on field and opacity](/img/cloud-native-workspace/tutorials/the_tutorial14_map_changes_opacity.png)

-31. In case it’s not activated by default, let’s activate a tooltip for this layer ("Spain earthquakes (2021) buffer-intersect"), in order to show the to show the place of occurrence of the earthquake and the affected urban area when hovering on top of the earthquake buffer zones.
+31. In case it’s not activated by default, let’s activate a tooltip for this layer ("Spain earthquakes (2021) buffer-intersect"), in order to show the to show the place of occurrence of the earthquake and the affected urban area when clicking or hovering on top of the earthquake buffer zones.

     For that, go to the Interactions tab and activate the tooltip option.
-Press on Clear All and delete the tooltips except for the fifth source “SQL Query 4” and leave the fields `location` and `affected_area` as shown below:
+Enable the layer "Spain earthquakes (2021) buffer-intersect" and add the fields `location` and `affected_area` as shown below:

     ![Map tooltip](/img/cloud-native-workspace/tutorials/the_tutorial14_map_show_tooltip.png)